How to Fail at SEO

 Google still rules the search world, and they still power that search with algorithms that are updated occasionally to move the focus to different areas of a site to determine where it ranks on the search engine results page (SERP).
-As long as this is the case, SEO will remain a topic of much debate and indeed, much utility for those who stay away from these surefire ways to fail at SEO.
+As long as this is the case, SEO will remain a topic of much debate and, indeed, much utility for those who stay away from these surefire ways to fail at SEO.

 By relying on the “one keyword per page” method

-The current iteration of Google’s search algorithm ranks related content search higher than individual keyword search.
+The current iteration of Google’s search algorithm ranks related content search higher than an individual keyword search.
 That means people aren’t searching for “brisket” anymore, they’re searching for “brisket recipe with no ketchup,” or “what’s that meat dish my grandma made every spring?”

 It’s true, there was a time when ranking for single keywords, like brisket, was the ultimate goal of SEO activities, and sites would cram their pages with those keywords.
 It wouldn’t have been uncommon to find a single blog post with the word brisket repeated dozens of times.
 As a result of how off-putting this was to readers, Google adjusted their search to be more semantic and down-ranked sites that stuff keywords like that.

-The way to rank now is to include these so called “keyword phrases” naturally throughout your content.
+The way to rank now is to include these so-called “keyword phrases” naturally throughout your content.
 So rather than trying to use the single keyword dozens of times, work on using them only as often as sounds natural, and include it in phrases people are using to search (which you can find by doing keyword research, of course).
-“Brisket recipes for spring,” “how to make mouth watering brisket in 5 easy steps,” and the like.
+“Brisket recipes for spring,” “how to make mouth-watering brisket in 5 easy steps,” and the like.